hyperfwog/frogberry/BUN_PROCESS.md

 1. Implementing Bun-powered versions of all collectors
 2. Refactoring the engine to use Bun's process APIs for better resource management
 3. Implementing a worker pool for parallel processing of events
-4. Adding more sophisticated error handling and recovery mechanisms
-5. Optimizing IPC communication for high-throughput scenarios
+4. Optimizing IPC communication for high-throughput scenarios

-## Conclusion

-By leveraging Bun's native process APIs, we've significantly improved the performance and maintainability of the Frogberry framework.
-The new implementations provide better resource utilization, improved scalability, and simplified code, while maintaining compatibility with the existing API.